psmith5644/vue-map-search-test/README.md

 For this test, I used the Vue CLI to create a Vue.js Single Page Application.
 I've never used Vue before, so I was excited to learn a new framework!
-I initially started configuring an Express server and adding Vue on top of it before realizing the backend was unnecessary, and the simplest configuration was to let the Vue CLI handle setting up the SPA.

 I used Bootstrap's stylesheet to help with the CSS of a few elements, although I did the majority of it manually.
 Initially, I thought using Bootstrap would trivialize the test,